kai-li-1994/garment-variant-dataset/README.md

 Product URLs were first collected within a concentrated time window for each retailer-region website, defining the assortment before detailed product information was extracted.
 All harmonized records retained two timestamps: the time when the product URL was collected and the time when the corresponding product details were scraped.
 URL collection occurred between 24 and 26 March 2026, while product-detail scraping was completed between 24 March and 8 April 2026.

-The analytical unit was defined as the colour-specific garment variant rather than the original product-page record.
+The basic data unit (each visible line in final jsonl data file) was defined as the colour-specific garment variant rather than the original product-page record.
 This was especially important for Uniqlo, where one product page could contain multiple colour variants and, in some cases, variant-specific composition information.

 The final dataset file is: